 What is it?

 The receiving line is where the newly wedded couple, and typically their parents as well, great each of the guests at the reception.
 This line is usually formed on the dance floor area or in front of the head table and is done right after the bride and groom have been introduced.
 Then each table is called up to greet the receiving line.
 Sometimes couples choose to have the receiving line outside the hall.
 The line is formed at the doors to the venue or ballroom, and as guests enter the room, they pass through the receiving line.
-Traditionally, the brides parents are first in line, then the bride and groom, followed by the grooms parents.
-Or both sets of parents first, then the bride and groom.
+Traditionally, the brides parents are first in line, then the grooms parents followed by the bride and groom.
 Sometimes the bridal party will be included in the receiving line as well.

 To Receive or Not to Receive